Skip to Content

 Just How Much Sunlight Does Tillandsia Need?

-Low-light spaces are simply annoying for tillandsias.
+Low-light spaces are simply annoying for Tillandsias.

 You are probably concerned that the ideal location you have in mind to display your tillandsias is dark.
-Deciding to put it where you will mean that your air plant wouldn’t last as long as it would in a sunny location.
-You might risk placing your air plant on that dark shelf and then giving it some sun during watering days.
+Deciding to put it where you will mean that your air plant wouldn’t last as long as in a sunny location.
+You might risk placing your air plant on that dark shelf and giving it some sun during watering days.
 However, we do not guarantee that this minimum exposure to sunlight will give your air plant all the sun it needs.

 • Rooms with a north-facing window: Such rooms can also be an alternative location to place your air plants in.
 All you need to do is ensure that the plant is close to the window and the light penetrating the room isn’t blocked away by trees or buildings.

-Does West Facing WIndows Provide Enough Sunlight For Air Plants
+Does West-Facing Windows Provide Enough Sunlight For Air Plants

-Humidity is another aspect that impacts the amount of light that your air plant can withstand.
+Humidity is another aspect that impacts the amount of light your air plant can withstand.
 If you put your plant in a location that receives high amounts of sunlight, you will need to make it more humid.
 Ideally, you can place your air plant in a sunny bathroom!
 This way, it will gain both good moisture and good sun.

 For instance, if your tillandsias have thin leaves, they may not do well with exposure to sunlight for long.
-Air plants with thicker and fuller leaves can hold moisture for long and tolerate sunlight better for a good part of the day.
+Air plants with thicker and fuller leaves can hold moisture for a long and tolerate sunlight better for a good part of the day.
 A particular air plant species with silvery leaves are best equipped to handle exposure to direct sunlight.

 People living in a desert area or a southern state with extreme sunlight need to be more careful with the exposure of their air plants to sunlight.
 Such sites lack humidity; therefore, the air plants may dry out and get damaged faster.
 On the other hand, air plants in cooler and more humid areas can tolerate more sunlight.